logstash-plugins/logstash-codec-protobuf/README.md

 ## Configuration

 `include_path`  (required): an array of strings with filenames where logstash can find your protobuf definitions.
 Requires absolute paths.
-Please note that protobuf v2 files have the ending .pb.rb whereas files compiled for protobuf v3 end in _pb.rb.
+Please note that protobuf v2 files have the ending `.pb.rb` whereas files compiled for protobuf v3 end in `_pb.rb`.

 `class_name`    (required): the name of the protobuf class that is to be decoded or encoded.
 For protobuf 2 separate the modules with ::.
 For protobuf 3 use single dots.